 Your brand’s social media conversations will indicate what trends closely resonate with your target audience.
 Highlight them in your mission statement.
 Show the customer that you have noticed and aligned with their values, and you will strengthen your brand story and the customer experience.

-Trend #5: Smart Surveys Capturing Targeted Insight
+Trend #5: Mobile-first Smart Surveys for Targeted Insight

 Smart surveys are another trend within the broader torrent of the global digital transformation rush that is gaining heavy adoption within the market research industry.
 And it makes sense as traditional methods of collecting survey data are comparatively slow and cumbersome.
 Not only that, but a well-implemented digital survey also captures a better response rate and does it faster than traditional methods.